 Central & Eastern Virginia Affiliate Story

 In May 2019, Komen Central Virginia and Komen Tidewater joined forces to become a new, more comprehensive entity – Komen Central & Eastern Virginia – to allow us to operate more efficiently and expand our ability to support the breast health needs of our newly combined service area, which encompasses over 80 cities and counties.
-The combined organization is headquartered in Richmond with a satellite office in Norfolk.

 Among other events and opportunities for the communities to join the fight to save lives from breast cancer, Komen Central & Eastern Virginia plans to continue our annual MORE THAN PINK Walk™ (formerly the Race for the Cure®) – events in Richmond and Virginia Beach.
 Proceeds from the 2019 Walks along with all other fundraising activities will be used to fund community programs for our 2020-2021 grant cycle.
 To date, a combined more than $11.7 million in education, diagnosis, treatment, and support programs by funding local organizations that serve uninsured or underinsured residents.
 Komen Central & Eastern Virginia has also invested more than $4.4 million in the Susan G. Komen Grants Program to fund groud-breaking research at the national level.